UNC-ChemNMR/NMR_billing/README.md

 ## Usage (Windows)

+0. Locate and download the .exe file:
+   - Visit the GitHub repository: https://github.com/yourusername/parse_bruker_logs
+   - Navigate to the Releases section.
+   - Download the latest `parse_bruker_logs.exe` file from the `dist` directory and save it to your computer.

 1. Open the Windows command prompt:
    - Press Win + R, type cmd, and hit Enter.
 2. Change the directory to where parse_bruker_logs.exe is located: